aegenet/delete-package-versions/README.md

   # Takes regex for the version name as input.
   # By default nothing is ignored.
 This is ignored when `delete-only-pre-release-versions` is true
   ignore-versions:

+  # The package versions to include from deletion.
+  # Takes regex for the version name as input.
+  # By default all versions are included
+  include-versions:

   # If true it will delete only the pre-release versions.
   # The number of pre-release versions to keep can be set by using `min-versions-to-keep` value with this.